brucethemuce/LivePhotoRepair/ReadMe.md

 Split Live Photos fail to appear as a single Live Photo because these references are missing or inconsistent.
 This seems to often be caused by export/import from a third party app to iOS Photos app (e.g. dropbox, google drive, snapchat, sms, some photo editing, etc.)

-This tool repairs the split Live Photos by re-injecting the necessary metadata so that the Photos app can recognize the image and video as a single Live Photo for displaying.
+This tool repairs the split Live Photos by re-injecting the necessary metadata so that the Photos app (macOS, iOS, iCloud) can recognize the image and video as a single Live Photo for displaying.

 ### Metadata Operations Performed by the Tool